Extracting precise data from in-the-field wool tuft tests

 The next test used the same part/surfaces, but with an obstruction moved from left to right, then back again.
 This was to test the capability of the algorithm to track more chaotic tufts (particularly an issue when the tuft motion and frame rate result in a large area of blur), and also as a good showcase of the animated vector field output (both below).

 Next was a separation test, which utilised the suction side of the same aerofoil shape (see first image below).
 Separation can be identified visually with reasonable confidence using the average vector field.
-To increase reliability of the separation identification, a separate formula is used that combines rate of change of average angle between neighbouring tufts with a check for flow that at least occasionally (>1 frame) has a negative stream-wise velocity.
-If these two checks both return positive, then the affected tufts are flagged as being in separated flow.
-In this test, no endplate was used, hence the flow re-attaches as the tip vortex forms near the edge of the suction surface.
-The small area of detected separation was a false detection before I had fully fine-tuned the formula, where it picked up the difference in angle between itself and the tuft to the left, but without also checking for occasionally reversed flow.
-The separation detection and average vector angles are superimposed in the second image below.
+To increase reliability and automate the separation identification, a separate formula is used that combines spatial rate of change of average angle between neighbouring upstream tufts with a check for flow that at least occasionally (>5% of frames) has a negative stream-wise velocity component.
+If these two checks both return positive (or for the front-most tufts, only the negative velocity criteria is assessed), then the affected tufts are flagged as exhibiting separated flow.

 Total sum of angular travel of each tuft over all frames